Man sentenced for stabbing downtown this summer

 When confronted by police, Ripoli brandished a knife and threatened officers.
 Police used a stun gun to arrest him.

-Ripoli's criminal history includes a handful of convictions, all from the West Side, for assault, possession of an incendiary device and rape, according to court documents
+Ripoli's criminal history includes a handful of convictions, all from the West Side, for assault, possession of an incendiary device and rape, court documents say.

 In addition to the 33 months, Ripoli must serve, he will be placed in 12 months of community custody after his sentence ends.